 Focus points are the areas in a picture where the camera places more focus thereby improving that area’s details.

-Cross-type AF points enhance your camera’s autofocus ability.
-More cross-type AF points offer you better control over the autofocus function.
+Cross-type focus points enhance your camera’s autofocus ability.
+More cross-type focus points offer you better control over the autofocus function.

 Startup time is the period it takes for your camera to be fully operational after it is switched on.